 The risk that keeps directors awake

-It must be said that business risks can come from internal or external, and they cannot be totally repelled.
-While business risk is inherent, many company directors believe that the business world is growing riskier as most business activities are now carried out online.
+It must be said that business risks can come from internal or external, and they cannot be totally eliminated.
+While business risk is inherent, many company directors believe that the business world is growing riskier as most business activities involve some elements taking place online.
 In other words, technology risk is a top concern.
-The odd thing is, while most business owners are aware of technology risk, they also acknowledge that their businesses are least prepared to handle technology risk.
+The odd thing is, while most business owners are aware of technology risk, many also acknowledge that their businesses are least prepared to handle technology risk.
 If technology risk is recognised as your top concern, then it is time to get in touch with our team by calling +44 (0)20 8108 9317.

 Who are our risk services for?